fclairamb/gorm-migrate/README.md

 ## Choices

 * It only applies migrations.
 It's up to you to chose when to apply each operation.
-* Any failure cancels every single change (including the one to migrations listing table)
+* Any failure cancels every single change (including the one to the migrations listing table)
 * There are no consistency checks between migrations.
 ALl migrations will be applied as long as they are after the current migration.